Abbeselahrami/find-cat/privacy-policy-draft.md

 # Privacy Policy — CatDoku: Find Cat

-DRAFT — verify account-side settings and publish at the app's public privacy URL before using this policy in App Store Connect.

 CatDoku: Find Cat is a puzzle game by Somia Elkhoussi.
 The app does not require an account.
 It uses Google AdMob for advertisements and Google Analytics for Firebase to understand gameplay and app usage.

 ## Data handled by the app and its providers